CLOSE

 What makes ASI Member Gulkula such a unique and leading example of a mining model that demonstrates how bauxite mining operations can be more sustainable?
 The answers lie in the case study published in July 2021, produced by the University of the Sunshine Coast.

 ASI-IPAF meetings have provided important opportunities for impacted communities to come together and share experiences.
 ASI provided IPAF representatives with financial resources and technical support to carry out community consultations to feed into ASI’s Standards Revision, including in Guinea.
-Their valuable report has been published and these IPAF members discuss their efforts in a recorded webinar, highlighting their important contributions to, and engagement in, ASI standards development.

 In April 2017, ASI published two Fact Sheets drawn from a publication developed through the Indigenous Peoples Advisory Forum entitled ‘Mining, the Aluminium Industry, and Indigenous Peoples’.